ito-takuya/ito-takuya.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Postdoctoral Researcher at Yale University School of Medicine, working primarily with John Murray.
+I am a postdoctoral researcher at Yale University School of Medicine, working primarily with John Murray.
 I was previously a PhD student at Rutgers University with Michael Cole.

 My mother is from Hong Kong and my father is from Sapporo, Japan.
 I am from New York City.